Black Ant Guide

 Sources: China, India, Malaysia, Sri Lanka, Thailand and Southeast Asia.

-Edible black ants are captured wild and quickly dried to preserve their wide spectrum of nutrition.
+Edible black ants are captured wild and quickly dried to preserve their wide range of nutrition.
 They are particularly high in amino acids, trace minerals and vitamin E.

 Black ants are noted for their anti-fatigue benefits of developing increased stress resistance and increased tolerance to physical and mental work.
 It is also important to take them with a complete meal to benefit from their essential nutrition to promote rejuvenation from work, stress and sex.